SecureHats/SecureHacks/scripts/Azure/Sentinel/Enable-AlertRules/readme.md

 ### WatchlistName

-- The name of the custom watchlist
+- The name of a custom watchlist
 > When using a custom watchlist the switch ```-UseWatchlist``` needs to be set
+>- An example for the watchlist can be found here: [ActiveConnectors.csv](https://raw.githubusercontent.com/SecureHats/SecureHacks/main/scripts/Azure/Sentinel/Enable-AlertRules/dataconnectors.csv)

 ```powershell
 Enable-AlertRules `